Texas Limited Liability Company Attorneys

 - Because an LLC is not treated as a separate entity for tax purposes, the owners are typically taxed on the company’s income as though it were their personal income.
 This means the members pay taxes at the self-employment level rather than the corporate level.

 - Unlike corporations, which generally have directors, managers and other well-defined roles, LLCs are vulnerable to confusion regarding who is responsible for making decisions, signing contracts and so on.

 - Depending on your jurisdiction, your LLC may cease to exist if a member departs, which is distinct from a corporation in which the company continues to exist even if a shareholder departs.

 All of these drawbacks can be combated if your LLC has a strong operating agreement.
 That’s just one reason why you should consult with an experienced business lawyer before organizing your company as an LLC.

-With over 25 years of service to the business community in Houston and nationwide, our law firm has the experience and resources needed to help you determine how to organize your business.
+With over 25 years of service to the business community in Houston and statewide, our law firm has the experience and resources needed to help you determine how to organize your business.
 We've worked with companies of all sizes and can recommend whether an LLC is right for your business - and, if so, how best to organize your operations.

 Discover what our law firm can do for your business.
 Contact us online or call 713-209-2950 to schedule your case evaluation with an experienced, business attorney you can trust.
 We proudly represent clients nationwide.